-Perform GLM-based association testing between a specified outcome and features from exposures, omics, latent factors, or GO PCs.
+Perform GLM-based association testing between a specified outcome and features from exposures, omics, or latent factors.
 Automatically adjusts for covariates and supports both Gaussian and binomial models.

 Usage